DEVOTIONALS

 Word, or are you relying on your own understanding?
 When is

-results when you did?
+the results when you trusted Him?

-trust Him now.
+you that you need to trust Him now.

 I had a friend whom the Lord called home a few years ago.
 He was